 All this can be setup via a parameter file, editable in a text editor or using XSvit parameter file viewer.
-It is described in next paragraphs of this section.

 After this is done, we run the calculation, which means that we run the solver GSvit with parameter file as an argument, either manually or from XSvit GUI.
 We wait until computation is finished, which might take something between seconds and hours, depending on computational domain size, number of steps and complexity of algorithms used.